osg-htc/user-documentation/documentation/support_and_training/training/osgusertraining.md

 ### Registration opens a month before the training date.
 You can register for all of our trainings via setmore: [Register here](https://osgfacilitation.setmore.com/bookclass)

-## Spring 2023 Training Schedule
+## Fall 2023 Training Schedule

-* Tuesday, May 2: New User Training
-* Tuesday, May 16: R on the OSPool
-* Tuesday, June 6: New User Training
-* Tuesday, June 20: Matlab on the OSPool
-* Tuesday, July 18: Containers on the OSPool
+* Tuesday, September 19: Requesting GPUs and Other Specific Resources on the OSPool
-* Tuesday, August 1: New User Training
-* Tuesday, August 15: Bioinformatics Analyses on the OSPool: A BWA Example
+* Tuesday, October 17: DAGMan: HTCondor's Workflow Manager
+* Tuesday, November 28th: Running Long Jobs with Self-Checkpointing

 For a calendar version of these events see: